Everything You Need to Know About Visiting Acropolis in Athens

 The Acropolis of Athens, which dates as far back as the 5th century BC, draws millions of visitors every year.
-This ancient citadel that consists of several important buildings, such as the Parthenon, Temple of Athena Nike, is soaked in history.
+This ancient citadel that consists of several important buildings, such as the Parthenon and the Temple of Athena Nike, is soaked in history.
 During a visit to this iconic landmark, one can still see the age-old statues, beautiful ionic columns, and olden temples of worship.
 On this page, you will find all the necessary information that you would need if you’re planning a visit to the Acropolis.

 How to Visit the Acropolis?

 To visit the Acropolis you will have to purchase a ticket.
-Choose between a combo ticket, skip-the-line entry, or guided tour.
+Choose between a combo ticket, skip-the-line entry, or a guided tour.
 While you can purchase your tickets on-site, if you don't wish to waste your time standing in long queues, it is best to purchase your tickets online.

 Make sure to check Acropolis timings before you make your visit, as their closing times change between winter and summer.
 Located in the heart of the city, the Acropolis is well-connected and you can reach it by metro, bus or even cab.
 If you hope to enjoy a more scenic route, then hike your way to the Acropolis.
 The Acropolis has two entrances.
 To avoid the long lines, enter through the side entrance at the southeast side of the Acropolis.